Hong Kong 🌦️ 26°C · Now

 Free nightly multimedia light show with 40+ Hong Kong buildings synchronized with music.
 Best viewed from Tsim Sha Tsui Avenue of Stars or Star Ferry pier.

 34m bronze Buddha statue on Lantau Island at Po Lin Monastery — completed 1993.
 Climb 268 steps to the base.
-Free to visit.
+The Ngong Ping 360 cable car from Tung Chung is a 25-minute scenic ride over forested mountains and the South China Sea.

 Tai O Fishing Village